 The aswang is a shapeshifting monster that has various characteristics that make it appear to be a combination of several creatures, such as the vampire, witch, or werewolf.
 The name is derived from "Asura," from the Sanskrit word meaning demon.

 Aswangs often masquerade as regular people during the day, but they are often quiet and shy people.
-At night they transform into their aswang form, often taking on the forms of other creatures such as bats, birds, bears, cats, or dogs.
-Thus they are daywalkers and, unlike a traditional vampire, are not harmed by sunlight.
+At night, they transform into their aswang form, often taking on the forms of other creatures such as bats, birds, bears, cats, or dogs.
+Thus they are daywalkers and, unlike traditional vampires, are not harmed by sunlight.